Tim-Barton/Tim-Barton.github.io/_drafts/relative-estimation.md

 * over the course of the project you're going to learn things that make your in progress estimates more accurate than your up front estimates.
 * Velocity is a useful tool for ensuring you're taking the right amount of work into each Iteration
-* if you're already having good ticket discussions in your planning, adding a final estimate step doesn't take much longer, and can uncover edge cases not originally discussed.
+* if you're already having good ticket discussions in your planning, adding a final estimate step doesn't take much longer, and can uncover assumptions that weren't discussed.

 ## Things to keep in mind when using Relative Estimation

 ### Remember you're Sizing/Estimating against the other tickets

-I've been in situations where teams or individual have created an expectation that "Large" means "6 weeks", so they'll estimate the feature in their head, then convert to the T Shirt or Story Point size.
+I've been in situations where teams or individuals have created an expectation that "Large" means "6 weeks", so they'll estimate the feature in their head, then convert to the T Shirt or Story Point size.

 This is just standard Estimation with added steps, keeping all the problems and adding none of the benefits.